 Providers Configuration

 AiderDesk supports multiple Large Language Model (LLM) providers to power your AI coding assistant.
-You can configure these providers in the Settings → Providers tab.
+You can configure these providers in the Model Library (accessible via the top bar icon).
 Each provider has specific configuration requirements, and most support environment variables for secure credential management.

 Table of Contents